 Genomics has dramatically improved our understanding of the molecular origins of certain human diseases.
-However, our health is also influenced by the cumulative impact of exposures experienced across the life course (termed “exposome”).
+But, our health is also influenced by the cumulative impact of exposures experienced across the life course (termed “exposome”).
 The study of the high-dimensional exposome offers a new paradigm for investigating environmental contributions to disease etiology.
 However, there is a lack of advanced bioinformatics tools for managing these data, characterizing the exposome and associating the exposome to health outcomes and different omic layers.
-We provide a generic framework in the R/Bioconductor architecture that includes object oriented classes and methods to leverage high-dimensional exposome data in disease association studies including its integration with a variety of high-throughput data types.
-The rexposome project offers a free infrastructure for robust, scalable, reproducible and open-source development of state-of-the-art methods to perform a comprehensive analysis of the exposome and its consequences on human health.
+We provide a generic framework called rexposome project, developed in the R/Bioconductor architecture that includes object-oriented classes and methods to leverage high-dimensional exposome data in disease association studies including its integration with a variety of high-throughput data types.